johnfraserss/ICS3U/notes/07b - tuples/README.md

 # Notes (Tuples)

-A tuple is a variable that is **similar** in structure to a list; however, with three distinct differences.
+A tuple is a variable that is **similar** in structure to a list; however, with two distinct differences.
 1. They are immutable (cannot be changed once made)
 2. They are _heterogeneous_ in nature (treated as a single unit)